KuroiLight/Slide-/README.md

 * #### Support Multi-Monitor setups
 * #### Configurable via Settings Window

-###### Most of the functionality has been implemented, the creation of window containers and mousehook need to be added
+###### Most of the functionality has been implemented, the creation of window containers and mousehook is not however.